-Begin by considering the fundamental goals of your control program.
+Begin by considering the fundamental goals of your professional mosquito control program.
 Are you focused on proactive population suppression?
 Or do you tend to operate (or does your budget dictate) a more responsive approach to population spikes?
 An integrated approach supports doing both – using larvicides for preemptive suppression and adulticides for emerging populations.

 Reviewing the program goals and seasonality windows can often lead you towards the first important choice in public health mosquito control – larviciding or adulticiding measures.